erin-bristow/tg-invite-checker/README.md

 # Telegram Invite Checker

 Check Telegram channel invite links to see if they're alive, and return channel title, description, and number of subscribers.
+Removes duplicate channels by default (if the channel title and description are the same as another channel, it isn't included in the final results set).

 ## Requirements